Share this

 by Richard Verhoeff on Jan 20, 2021 11:14:59 AM

 Before I go into the reasons why it is important, what do we mean with streaming data?
-In the past, and currently still in use with a lot of businesses, there are data warehouses that will get data in batches from operational systems.
-However, we need analysis to arrive at the point of action in real time.
-That’s the difference between preventing fraud and discovering fraud, a customer making a purchase or abandoning a cart, and proactive/effective and reactive/ineffective customer service.
-In this article I will give you 6 reasons to consider moving from batch to streaming analytics.
+In the past, and currently still in use with many businesses, there are data warehouses that will get data in batches from operational systems.

 1. The democratisation of insights: Empowering data analysts and business users

 As long as there has been data, businesses have tried to use it to better understand their customers, market, and competitors.
 What’s changed recently is the nature of three core factors that lead to becoming data-driven: a) data availability, b) data access and c) insights access.
-As these factors have expanded, or become “democratised,” businesses have enabled themselves to be better managed not just top-down, but also bottom-up, middle-out, and everywhere between an important driver to business success.

 2. Ease of use

-Big part of the users of data are data analysts.
+A big part of the users of data are data analysts.
 They understand and have knowledge of the business challenge.
 In several ways their lives are being made easier, firstly by supplying them with tools they already know and are easy to learn, such as SQL.
-Secondly to supply systems with zero maintenance; no need to manage the infrastructure.
-On top of this the third is to seamlessly deliver data to the tools of the analyst, delivering streaming data breaks the typical “request and wait” paradigm.
-Furthermore, empowering business users deepens insight and is making your company more intelligent as a whole.
+Secondly, to supply systems with zero maintenance; no need to manage the infrastructure.

 3. Reduce waste

 Although some might think of waste as something in your garbage can, waste in consumer demand is what I am talking about here.
-How often do marketing and sales create demand for products and services too much or too little.
-While it does not look as simple as connecting supply chain data to demand data, it is a waste of energy and effort to overspend time, money and resources on online and offline advertising.
-By having data about stock positions as soon as possible in the hand of marketeers, you can still adjust the online advertising.
-Better automate the pausing, stopping or replacing the online advertising for products and services which are almost or already out of stock.
+How often do marketing and sales create too much or too little demand for products and services.
+While it does not look as simple as connecting supply chain data to demand data, it wastes energy and effort to overspend time, money and resources on online and offline advertising.

 4. Modelling